MohammadRSalmanpour/PySERA/README.md

 9. **Memory Optimization**: PySERA's OOP architecture automatically manages RAM utilization during large-scale batch operations
 10. **Logging Optimization**: Use `report="info"` or `report="warning"` to reduce logging overhead in production environments while maintaining essential monitoring

+## 🖥️Integration of PySERA to GUI

+**PySERA** will be available as a 3D Slicer extension in the near future, providing seamless radiomics feature extraction within the popular medical imaging platform.
+Additionally, PySERA currently serves as the core feature extraction engine for **Radiuma**, another product in our suite that offers a comprehensive graphical interface for radiomics analysis.

 ### Get Help

 - **Installation Issues**: See [INSTALL.md](INSTALL.md)